How To Fix WordPress Login Redirect Loop Problem

 WordPress Login Redirect Loop – The Solutions

-Before we start, and this is important, make a backup!
-If you accidentally overwrite certain files, you can’t bring them back!
-Using WordPress plugins will make the process easier, so have that in mind.
+Before you start, create a backup, this is important If you accidentally overwrite certain files, you can’t bring them back!
+WordPress plugins will make the process easier, so have that in mind.

 1. Clear Your Browser Cache